International Baccalaureate: May 2021 examination session

 In August 2020, amidst the continuing coronavirus pandemic, the IB announced a series of comprehensive amendments to its scheduled examinations in May 2021.
 They were inclusive of a few assessment components being discounted (for select subjects), and others being revised in length or syllabi.
 On 4 February 2021, the IB announced a dual exam route for the May 2021 examination: examinations were expected to take place in regions where a written assessment could be "administered safely", while candidates in other regions follow a non-exam "alternative route" based on coursework and predicted grades.
 This decision was met with stiff backlash as students taking the IB Diploma Programme protested against perceived injustice.
-Students argued that exams will have a negative impact on student mental health and wellbeing as well as possible consequences for university admissions.
-The IB's dual system approach has also been criticised as exam boards such as Cambridge, who cancelled their IGCSE and international A-levels exams.
+Students argued that exams would harm student mental health and well-being as well as possible consequences for university admissions.
+The IB's dual system approach has also been criticized by exam boards such as Cambridge Assessment International Education, who canceled their IGCSE and international A-level exams.

+May 2024 examination leaks

+In late April/early May, select IB final exams were leaked to the subreddit r/pirateIB and other platforms.
+To date, there have been documents shared for Mathematics, Physics, Biology, Chemistry, English, Chinese, German, Psychology, Digital Society, Geography, Business Management, Computer Science and Global Politics.
+Some online forums have been expressing student discontent, especially with concerns on unfair advantages in examinations, with claims of miscommunication from the IB.
+A statement from the IBO was published on 4 May, claiming that the organization had discovered a very small number of students engaged in "time zone cheating", further claiming that the cheating was not widespread.
+South China Morning Post rebutted this claim, having discovered over 45,000 downloads of papers.
+Significant numbers of students have raised concerns about grade boundaries being inflated as a result of the leaks.
+One group dedicated to leaking papers has affirmed the concerns, by restricting the release of English Lang.
+Lit. leaks to "protect the grade boundaries".

+Following the examination leaks, the IBO also experienced an alleged security breach in their IT Infrastructure, potentially exposing internal documents and further test papers.
+Upon inspecting data shared online by the unknown threat actor(s), vx-underground, a group dedicated to investigating malware and cybersecurity, confirmed on the morning of 6 May that the breach appeared to be legitimate.
+On 7 May, the IBO confirmed that some of their data from 2018 was breached, including employee names, positions, and emails.
+The organization also stated that no exam material has been compromised.